freezer333/web-foundations/web-foundations/src/js/jsintro.md

 There are many benefits of this approach, but it is not without it's problems.
 It's harder to work with variables when you don't know what data type the hold, for example.
 In JavaScript code, developers must take extra care to be aware that variables in their code can have unexpected data types if they are poorly written.
 This is the cost of *loosely typed* languages - there are more ways for you to write *incorrect* code!

-Now let's look a little deeper into the data types used by JavaScript.
+Now let's look a little deeper into the data types used by JavaScript.  **There are two kinds of types** in JavaScript - *primitives* and *objects*.
+Primitives are numbers, strings, booleans, `null` and `undefined`.
+They are simple types.
+Objects are collections of name/value pairs, they are anything with *properties*.
+Objects include arrays, and even *functions* - we'll talk more about these later on.

 ### Numbers
 With some caveats (see below), JavaScript takes a very simplistic approach towards numbers.
 Numbers are just numbers - there is no distinction between integers and floating point numbers.
 There is no distinction between signed and unsigned numbers.
 There are no categorizations of magnitudes.
 Every number in JavaScript is a 64-bit floating point number - whether you intend to store any number in it, or you are sure you are only going to store the numbers 0, 1, or 2 in it!
 There are no `int`, `short`, `long`, `float`, `double` - only "number".
 The maxium **absolute** value of all JavaScript numbers is around +/- 1.8 x 10<sup>308</sup> and the minimum **absolute** value is about +/- 5 x 10<sup>-324</sup>.